 Entry-level IT Sales Executives get paid in the region of £20,000 to £30,000 plus commission.

-Account Executives get to meet with potential clients who will buy your company’s products.
+Account Executives meet with potential clients who will buy your company’s products.
 Jobs at this level require delivering presentations or demonstrating how software products work.

 Account Executives get to experience the excitement of closing deals, so they are usually rewarded commission at a percentage of their sales.
 This is where the job becomes even more rewarding.
-Not only do you get to see the direct impact that your work has on the company you work for, but you also reap the financial rewards.
+You get to see the direct impact that your work has on the company you work for, and you also reap the financial rewards.

 Business Development Manager

 You will be eager to progress to the next level with detailed knowledge of your market sector and your company’s products.

 Business Development Managers take care of existing clients but look for opportunities within the market where their clients’ have a problem.

 For example, let’s imagine a company supplies their client with an email marketing system.
 A BDM might work with their client to deliver a bespoke landing page builder with heat maps.
 This new add-on would then become a product which the company would offer to other clients.

 Business Development Managers’ salaries are typically in the region of £30,000 to £55,000 plus commission.